kwescon1/Learning_DSA/data_structures/arrays/ARRAYS.md

 ![Array of 6 elements](../images/arrays/array.png)

+- **Array Indices:**

+  - In the depicted image, the numbers on top of each box are known as indices (singular: index).
+  - Indices are used to identify each position or slot in an array.

+- **Zero-Based Indexing:**

-From the image, you can see numbers labeled on top of each box.
-These numbers are known as **_indices (singular: index)_** in an array.
-In computer science, arrays typically start from index 0, not 1.
-This means that the first element in the array is accessed at index 0, the second element at index 1, and so on.
-This zero-based indexing is standard in many programming languages, as it often simplifies the computation of the memory address of each element.
-It's an important concept to grasp since it influences how you navigate and manipulate arrays in most programming tasks.
+  - Arrays typically start from index 0, not 1.
+  - This means the first element in the array is at index 0, the second at index 1, and so forth.

+- **Importance in Programming:**
+  - Zero-based indexing is a standard in many programming languages.
+  - It simplifies calculations related to the memory address of each element.
+  - Understanding zero-based indexing is crucial for effectively navigating and manipulating arrays in coding.